nokia/RED/docs/help/user_guide/project_config/libraries.md

 <p>The library <code>dynamic</code> uses Robot <a class="external" href="http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#different-test-library-apis" target="_blank">
     dynamic API</a> and provides different number of keywords printing different things depending on the value of
     <code>a</code> argument in <code>__init__</code> constructor.
 The <code>static</code> library however is a simple
-    library which may accept single argument and provides always a single argument independently on value passed when importing.
+    library which may accept single argument and provides always a single keyword independently on value passed when importing.
 Both libraries are added to <b>red.xml</b> - the first is marked as dynamic while the latter is not.
     RED makes it possible to define two different values lists for constructor of <code>dynamic</code> library and generates two specifications with both lists which is visible in <b>Robot Referenced libraries</b> folder in